SystangoTechnologies/serverless-ruby-simple-crud/README.md

 You can access the all the posts created using seed file on http://localhost:4000/posts

 ## Deployment
-To deploy your application to AWS, you need to just run following single command
+To deploy your application to AWS, you need to just run a single command

 ```ruby_on_rails
 $ jets deploy